 "But the vernal mansions go to the west and the autumnal ones to the east, reversing the previous directions of these two seasons, and in opposition to the prevailing notion of the Chinese that the spring belongs to the east, etc."The Chinese Classics, Volume III p.94

 Yao's zodiac from 2300 BC.
-Thus you see Scorpius in the east when the sun is in Scorpio in autumn in September, 2300 BC.
+Thus you see Scorpius in the east the Chinese character for Fang.
+The sun is normally in Scorpio in autumn in September, 2300 BC.
 For spring to be in the east, the sun must move to the other side of the earth, and earth flow into a reverse orbit of the sun.

 The sun progressing in reverse against the zodiac as earth flowed into a reverse orbit of the sun.
 Or the sun may have moved 180° from or to Cancer from or to Sagittarius as well to fit the diagram.
 Depicted in a nearby zodiac sculpture from the grand temple the rising sun is in Cancer.
 The severed leg of the bull is depicted in the center of this Dendera Zodiac.
 This may signify the sun moving 180° other than on the equinoxes and earth shifting on it axis to keep in the same season and pointing to a new pole star, thus the leg severed from the bull of the north pole.
 "Horus had chopped off one leg of the bull and transferred it to another part of the sky where it could be properly guarded and prevented from ever again running amok."
 When earth flowed into a reverse orbit the night stars were where the noon sun had been.
 Moreover, the constellations would appear from the west through the year instead of disappering in the west as the year progresses in our normal orbit.

 "In Hwang-te's 50th year, in autumn, in the 7th month, on the day Kang-shin [57th of cycle], phoenixes, male and female arrived."

 This might be about day 57 of cycle 60, the 17th lunar day of the seventh month, Sunday, October 18, 2607 BC, perhaps when Abraham was born.